 He was so relaxed while demonstrating this dish.
 But within minutes, we had a perfectly plated dry miso salad in front of us.

-CHEF NOBU MATSUHISA GIVES ME A LESSON IN SUSHI MAKING
+CHEF NOBU GIVES ME A SUSHI MAKING LESSON

 Then he created a set of sushi.
 Everyone loves sushi, of course, and it looks deceptively simple to make.
 After all, sushi is really just sliced fish, with rice, a little vinegar, and some soy sauce.
 Or so I thought.

 Our famous chef certainly made it seem that way.